X-on/surgeryconnect-patient-api-docs/source/includes/_notifications.md

   - None of the calls made to this endpoint return 202 Accepted.
 This indicates this patient user has no devices configured to accept an inbound VoIP call.
   - None of the calls made to this endpoint result in a SIP registration within before a reasonable timeout.
 In this case, the device could not register in reasonable time, and a PSTN call should be made to maintain a reasonable user experience for the caller.

-> Note the `pn-prid=c1a21fce-8660-4c69-a98d-820a50154f93` field in the `Contact` header - this Push Resource ID (PRID) value is the same as `userDeviceId`, and is used by the SIP proxy to associate SIP registration records with a push-capable device.

 **RFC 8599**